 How To Turn Yourself In

 In the event there is a, or if you have to begin your sentence in jail, it is highly advisable that you follow the law and turn yourself into the authorities.
 In the case of an outstanding warrant, go down to the jail, and tell an officer that you think they might have an outstanding arrest warrant out for you.
 They will do a check to find out if there is an arrest warrant for you, and if there is one, they will take you into custody and begin the intake process.
 If you are reporting to serve out your sentence, go down to the jail at the exact time and date that the sentence order lists.
 Make sure that you get don’t get there late, or they may decide to arrest you.
-Only bring approved items when you turn yourself in, like your drivers license or state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Only bring approved items when you turn yourself in, like your driver’s license or state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 Inmates need to provide each visitor’s name to the jail in advance.
 Your visitor’s names will be entered in a log of approved visitors for the inmate that requested the visitor.
 All visitors is required to provide proof of identification.
 Any visitors that gets to visitation or that is not an approved visitor will not be able to attend visitation.